+Date and time: 07/03/20XX - 10:00-12:00 Attendees: Emanuella Bernardi, Manager Marek Kačer, Unit Manager, Marine Ecological Risk Management Unit Antonia Almeida, Unit Manager, Fisheries Control and Inspections Unit Beatriz Oliveira, Unit Manager, Oceanographic Research Unit Linde Arthurson, Unit Manager, Sustainable Development Unit Saoirse Byrne, Advisor

+HAKONLAND COOPERATION

+- ◆ Introducing a discard ban in Hakonland would finally put an end to high grading, which has been a very wasteful practice historically.
+Over the years, a great many fish that were perfectly fine for human consumption have been discarded either dead or injured only because they were not the preferred shape or size. - Given that Hakonland exports 70% of its fish to the EU, introducing a CDS and requiring a paper trail would greatly impact the market for illegally caught fish, as fishermen would not be able to export or sell illegal catches. - A reciprocal agreement with Hakonland could be a viable option: the EU could make use of any additional quotas for Red Gillyfish that Hakonland could potentially provide.

+CONSUMER ATTITUDES TO SEAFOOD

-Date and time: 07/03/20XX - 10:00-12:00 Attendees: Emanuella Bernardi, Manager, Marek Kačer, Unit Manager, Marine Ecological Risk Management Unit, Antonia Almeida, Unit Manager, Fisheries Control and Inspections Unit, Beatriz Oliveira, Unit Manager, Oceanographic Research Unit, Linde Arthurson, Unit Manager, Sustainable Development Unit, Saoirse Byrne, Advisor HAKONLAND COOP ERATION discard ban in Hakonland would finally put an end to high grading, which has been a ve were perfectly ry wasteful practice historically.
-Over the years, a great many fish that fine for human consumption have been discarded - either dead or injured they were not the preferred shape or size. a paper trail wo not be able to onland exports 70% of its fish to the EU, introducing a CDS and requiring buld greatly impact the market for illegally caught fish, as fishermen would export or sell illegal catches. reement with Hakonland could be a viable option: the EU could make use al quotas for Red Gillyfish that Hakonland could potentially provide.
-CONSUMER ATTITU DES TO SEAFOOD substitute fish that retailers' offer fish alterr Retailers can play a pivotal role in influencing consumer attitudes, e.g. by promoting substitute fish types.
-DEPMA could urge international retailers to do so; however, given that retailers' primary goal will always be profits, they would probably be unwilling to offer fish alternatives unless doing so improved their corporate image. inform them in tailers to play their part in optimising consumer attitudes, DEPMA should different ways (meetings, information brochures, presentations, webinars, added value this would generate.
-ARDENTIA'S COMPL LIANCE WITH THE SORA • The Ardentian not contain all fishing fleet register is missing details of many fishing vessels and does the information required by SORA regulations.
-Until this register is filled the country will not be in a position to manage its fishing capacity properly. rocess of bringing itself into line with the SORA, Ardentia received financial est in more sustainable management of its fisheries. register, is the lacks some of t heard that Ard Compounding the problems caused by the lack of VMSs and incomplete fishing fleet register, is the current outdated software used by Ardentia's Ministry of Fisheries, which lacks some of the functionalities needed to handle inspection cases correctly.
-DEPMA has heard that Ardentia has been intending to make the necessary change to a newer, more modern software program for some time now. additional staff istry of Fisheries is considering bolstering its workforce by recruiting This would mean a significant investment of resources by the Ministry manage the increased workload caused by the SORA compliance process.
+- Retailers can play a pivotal role in influencing consumer attitudes, e.g. by promoting substitute fish types.
+DEPMA could urge international retailers to do so; however, given that retailers' primary goal will always be profits, they would probably be unwilling to offer fish alternatives unless doing so improved their corporate image. - ♦ To convince retailers to play their part in optimising consumer attitudes, DEPMA should inform them in different ways (meetings, information brochures, presentations, webinars, etc.) about the added value this would generate.

+ARDENTIA'S COMPLIANCE WITH THE SORA

+- ♦ The Ardentian fishing fleet register is missing details of many fishing vessels and does not contain all the information required by SORA regulations.
+Until this register is filled in completely, the country will not be in a position to manage its fishing capacity properly. - ♦ As part of the process of bringing itself into line with the SORA, Ardentia received financial support to invest in more sustainable management of its fisheries. - ♦ Compounding the problems caused by the lack of VMSs and incomplete fishing fleet register, is the current outdated software used by Ardentia's Ministry of Fisheries, which lacks some of the functionalities needed to handle inspection cases correctly.
+DEPMA has heard that Ardentia has been intending to make the necessary change to a newer, more modern software program for some time now. - Ardentia's Ministry of Fisheries is considering bolstering its workforce by recruiting additional staff.
+This would mean a significant investment of resources by the Ministry but would help manage the increased workload caused by the SORA compliance process.